Capital gains tax

 A capital gains tax (CGT) is the tax on profits realised on the sale of a non-inventory asset.
 The most common capital gains are realised from the sale of stocks, bonds, precious metals, real estate, and property.

 Not all countries impose a capital gains tax, and most have different rates of taxation for individuals compared to corporations.
-Countries that do not impose a capital gains tax include Bahrain, Barbados, Belize, the Cayman Islands, the Isle of Man, Jamaica, New Zealand, Sri Lanka, Singapore, and others.
+Countries that do not impose a capital gains tax include Bahrain, Barbados, the Cayman Islands, the Isle of Man, Jamaica, New Zealand, Singapore, and others.
 In some countries, such as New Zealand and Singapore, professional traders and those who trade frequently are taxed on such profits as a business income.

 Capital gains taxes are payable on most valuable items or assets sold at a profit.
 Antiques, shares, precious metals and second homes could be all subject to the tax if the profit is large enough.
 This lower boundary of profit is set by the government, and if the profit is lower than this limit it is tax-free.
 The profit is in most cases the difference between the amount (or value) an asset is sold for and the amount it was bought for.

 The tax rate on capital gains may depend on the seller's income.
 If any property or asset is sold at a loss, it is possible to offset it against annual gains.
 For equities, national and state legislation often has a large array of fiscal obligations that must be respected regarding capital gains.

 As an obstacle to sale

 The CGT can be considered a cost of selling which can be greater than, for example, transaction costs or provisions.
 The literature provides information that barriers for trading negatively affects the investors' willingness to trade, which in turn can change asset prices.

 Companies with tax-sensitive customers are particularly reactive to capital gains tax and its change.
 CGT and changes to it affect trading and the stock market.
 Investors must be ready to react sensibly to these changes, taking into account the cumulative capital gains of their customers.
-They are sales must be delayed due to an unfavorable market conditions caused by capital gains tax.
-A study by Li Jin (2006) showed that great capital gains discourage selling.
-On the contrary to this fact, small capital gains stimulate the trade and investors are more likely to sell.
+Sales can be delayed due to unfavorable market conditions caused by capital gains tax.
+A study by Li Jin (2006) showed that a high capital gains tax may discourage selling, though a low capital gains tax can stimulate trade and incentivize investors to sell.
 "It is easy to show that to be willing to sell now the investor must believe that the stock price will go down permanently.
 Thus, a capital gains tax can create a potentially large barrier to selling.
-Of course, the foregoing calculation ignores the possibility that there might be another taxtiming option: Given capital gains tax rates fluctuate over time, it might be worthwhile to time the realization of capital gains and wait until a subsequent regime lowers the capital gains tax rate."
+Of course, the foregoing calculation ignores the possibility that there might be another tax-timing option: Given capital gains tax rates fluctuate over time, it might be worthwhile to time the realization of capital gains and wait until a subsequent regime lowers the capital gains tax rate."